TSltd/bitpacked_phase_router/README.md

 | Edge Caps       | None              | Hard k-cap               |
 | Reproducibility | ✗                 | ✓ (seed-deterministic)   |
 | Geometry Bias   | ✗                 | Explicit phase mixing    |

+The Phase Router produces lower column skew and more balanced routing compared with a hash router, while remaining deterministic and enforcing a hard per-row fan-out limit.
+It is well-suited for large-scale MoE routing, sparse attention, or other bipartite routing tasks where predictable load distribution and handling of structured inputs are important, even if it is somewhat slower than a simple hash-based approach.

 ---